Carol S. Ryan

 At her part-time job at The Changing Scene in Whitefish Bay, she came into her own, using her sharp eye for fashion and honest advice to help others, while turning coworkers and customers into lasting friends.
 She had a presence people were drawn to—warm, magnetic, and just sharp enough to keep things interesting.
 Carol loved conversation, the kind that stretched long past expectations (and occasionally led to picking up her kids late), filled with stories, laughter, and yes, a little well-enjoyed gossip—always delivered with more delight than judgment.
 She was an attentive listener, a loyal friend, and someone who made people feel seen, welcomed, and part of her circle.

-She is survived by her children Barbara “Enocha”, Christine, Paul (Christine), Peter (Dawn), Dan (Sandy), and Mary Therese “MT” (Tim) Boyle; former daughter-in-law Trish; her grandchildren Shandra, Josiah (Kristina), Justin, Patrick, Sean, Valerie (David) Evans, Mina, Grace, and Lily Boyle; and her great-grandchildren Genavine, Michael (Rebekkah), Adrian, Ezekiel, and Isabella; and great-great grandchildren Elena and Z’aire.
+She will be deeply missed by her children Barbara “Enocha”, Christine, Paul (Christine), Peter (Dawn), Dan (Sandy), and Mary Therese “MT” (Tim) Boyle; former daughter-in-law Trish; her grandchildren Shandra, Josiah (Kristina), Justin, Patrick, Sean, and Mina Ryan, Valerie (David) Evans, Grace and Lily Boyle; and her great-grandchildren Genavine, Michael (Rebekkah), Adrian, Ezekiel, and Isabella; and great-great grandchildren Elena and Z’aire.

 Carol was preceded in death by her husband, Peter; her premature infant daughter Maureen, her sweetheart, Wally Metzelfeld; her sons, Mark and David; her granddaughter, Tiona; and many dear friends.